 3Currency internationalisation has been discussed in various contexts in the literature - see for example Cohen (1971), McKinnon (1979), Krugman (1984), Alogoskoufis and Portes (1993), Matsuyama, Kiyotaki and Matsui (1993), Zhou (1997), Hartmann (1998), Portes and Rey (1998), Rey (2001).
 The role of the centre country in the international monetary system has mostly been construed as the one of international liquidity provider.
-Because the medium of exchange function is characterized by network externalities, large economies and economies dominating world trade such as nineteenth century Britain issue the international currency .
+Because the medium of exchange function is characterized by network externalities, large economies and economies dominating world trade such as nineteenth century Britain issue the international currency.
 The importance of network externalities in foreign exchange markets is reflected in their organization around vehicle currencies through which most of the transactions are done.

-originated in the subprime segment of the U.S. housing market, propagated to rest of the world partly through the heavy losses some European financial institutions suffered on their holdings of US mortgage-backed securities (Acharya and Schnabl (2010)).
+holdings of US mortgage-backed securities (Acharya and Schnabl (2010)).
 Recent work also documents that many emerging market economies concentrated their -growing- holdings of external financial claims in the form of US government securities, which provided a safe haven in the midst of the crisis (Bernanke et al. (2011) and Bertaut et al. (2011)).
 These two examples illustrate the fact that different countries or regions may choose different locus on the risk-return frontier offered by the menu of US financial assets.
 Beyond these direct linkages, different countries may also have substantially different indirect exposure, through their holdings of third-country assets, themselves differentially exposed to the financial crisis.
 For instance, some countries may hold equity and debt claims on the European financial sector, and thus be indirectly exposed to US housing risk.
 Others, as discussed extensively by McGuire and von Peter (2009) in the context of the European dollar shortage, may rely on short-term foreign currency borrowing, exposing themselves to rollover and funding risk and to potentially severe deleveraging.
 Hence, countries were simultaneously hurt by their exposure to the US financial markets (especially structured credit products) and sheltered from the global financial storm trough their holdings of Treasuries and Agencies debt.